The New eCommerce Playbook for 2022 Featuring Top SEO Trends

 The search engine has also combined shopping results with local result types by letting us know if the particular item we’re searching for is available at the local results appearing:

-These new result types teach us a few things.
+These teach us a few things.
 First, it is no longer optional to use schema markup to tell search engines about the products on your site.
 Second, tools like Google My Business and Google Merchant Center are crucial for getting your products featured in these new result types.
 Maintaining proper data on your products ensures that customers have a unified experience, receiving the most up-to-date prices and availability both in-person and online.
 Optimizing for Google’s new eCommerce result types will help ensure that your products appear to the right person at the right time.

 Two key trends emerged from our research: